dhis2designlab/guides/pages/react.md

 npm install
 ```

 Dependencies are packages that the app depend on to run or build.
-CRA is dependendent on the *react* package to run.
-It is also dependendent on the *react-scripts* package to run commands such as `npm start`.
+CRA is dependent on the *react* package to run.
+It is also dependent on the *react-scripts* package to run commands such as `npm start`.

 ### Adding dependecies
 ```bash